data-lessons/library-git-DEPRECATED/Git_lesson.md

     new file:   git_test.txt
 ~~~

-We can see that the file has changed colour and git also tells us that it has got a new file.
+We can see that the file has changed colour (generally from red to green) and Git also tells us that it has got a new file.

-Lets make some changes to this file before we commit
+Let's make some changes to this file before we commit it:

 ~~~
-$ open git_test.txt
+$ nano git_test.txt
 ~~~

 We should now be able to add some text to our text file.
-For now lets just write 'hello world'.
+For now let's just write 'hello world'.
 If we try **git status** again.
 We should get the following message

 ~~~
 Changes not staged for commit: